 Cognitive and psychodynamic therapy is the treatment of choice for dissociative disorders.
-I use these methods of “talk therapy” in treatment.
-Additionally, I work experientially by inviting the wisdom of the body, utilizing art, photography and visualizations.
+I use these methods of “talk therapy.”
+Additionally, I work experientially.
+This may involve inviting the wisdom of the body or utilizing visualizations.

-To dull the edge off of hurt is to dull the edge off everything.
-The edge is where joy lives.
-The edge is love.
-We need the edge.
+To dull the edge off hurt is normal, but we need the edge.
 When we dull it, we dull everything because you can no longer feel the full range of joy or take in the fullness of love.
 The worst is over.
 There’s no need to hide.
 You have survived.
 It’s time to heal.